Difference Between Tomatillo and Tomato Nutrition

 Main Differences Between Tomatillo and Tomato Nutrition

-2. Both the fruits are low in calories, yet tomatillo contains a bit more calories than tomatoes.
+2. Both fruits are low in calories, yet tomatillo contains a bit more calories than tomatoes.
 Tomatillo is also enriched with protein and fat.

 4. Lycopene is a very important antioxidant that comes with many health benefits.
 This antioxidant can not be found in tomatillos, but it can be seen in tomatoes.
 But tomatillos contain other kinds of antioxidants that are needed for a healthy body.